BenjaminTrapani/FractalTerrainRendering/README.md

 * Step 4: make (or open the Visual Studio solution and build if on Windows)
 * Step 5: ./FractalTerrainRendering

-The controls are as follows:
+## Controls:
-Arrow keys: move the camera
+* Arrow keys: move the camera
-Mouse: change camera direction
+* Mouse: change camera direction
-w: toggle wireframe
+* w: toggle wireframe
-1: Increase move speed
+* 1: Increase move speed
-2: Decrease move speed
+* 2: Decrease move speed
-q: quit
+* q: quit
-s/x/z/c: rotate the sun
+* s/x/z/c: rotate the sun
 ### Deliverables

 * You need to commit your code to this repository.